 Aegrotat and compassionate consideration for exams

-Apply if you feel personal circumstances affected your exam performance or preparation.
+Apply if your personal circumstances are significantly affecting your exam performance or preparation.

 - If something happens that will affect your exams, you must see a registered doctor, dentist or counsellor as soon as you can.
-It’s particularly important to see them on the day on the day of your exam, if you want to apply for consideration of your exam performance.
+It’s particularly important to see them on the day of your exam, if you want to apply for consideration of your exam performance.

 - You cannot re-sit an exam, so you should always attend if at all possible.
 UHCS can arrange special conditions for your exam such as individual rooms, writers for your script and resting time.